 - The 2007 Transformers film handled this in an interesting fashion.
 The Secretary of Defense announces the country was now at "Defcon Delta, our highest alert level."
 The oddness is reconciled given the depth of cooperation he received from the United States armed forces: in the real world, Threat Conditions Alpha through Delta are used in the military to denote the likelihood of a terrorist/surprise attack (as opposed to a general state of hostilities and war), with 'Alpha' meaning 'remotely possible' and Delta meaning 'attack imminent or has just taken place'.
 Most likely, it was kept as "Defcon" in the film because that's what people would recognize.

-- In Independence Day, the president says, "We may need to upgrade to Defcon 3", which could either be correct or incorrect.
+- In Independence Day, the president says, "We may need to upgrade to Defcon 3", and does order it in the extended cut, which could either be correct or incorrect.
 Either way, no one could accuse them of screwing up.

 - Lampshaded by 30 Rock: